jpereiran/jpereiran.github.io/_posts/2019-07-07-Basic-web-scraping-with-Requests-in-Falabellas-website.markdown

 ---
 title:  "Basic web scraping with Requests in Falabella's website"
 date:   2019-07-07 21:45:16
-categories: articles, web-scraping
+categories: articles
 abstract: sth sth [...]
 ---

 The other day I was talking to my friend about his job.
 While he was explaining me the actvities he do, he told me that one of them is usually going into the company's website and check if the products are already there.

-However, you can only search the information of 10 products at the same time so the process its really slow when you need to check the information many products.
+However, you can only search the information of ten products at the same time so the process its really slow when you need to check the information many products.

 Well, with the help of Python and the library Requests you can actually get all the information needed without even going to the website and having to worry about its limits with a technique called **web scraping**.

 ### Introduction

 Web scraping is a technique of capturing the data from the web into our local machine in an automated way in order to perform certain data analysis to get useful insights from that website.
-It involves fetching (also known as retriving or downloading) a web page and then extractimg information from its HTML code to take something out of it and use it for another purpose somewhere else.
+It involves fetching (also known as retriving or downloading) a web page and then extractimg information from its HTML code to take something out of it and use it for another purpose.

-Since most of the websites use HTML and follow the same structure of HEAD + BODY, and change from URLs using GET and POST requests, the process of web scraping can be replicated amog then.
+Since most of the websites use HTML and follow the same structure of HEAD + BODY, and change from URLs using GET and POST requests, the process of web scraping can be replicated among then.

 Requests is a Python library that allows you to send HTTP/1.1 requests using Python.
 With it, you can add content like headers, form data, multipart files, and parameters to your requests and also access the response data.
 It abstracts the complexities of making requests behind a simple API so that you can focus on interacting with services and consuming data in your application.